-Does Your Grass Look Like This in Spring?
+Does Your Lawn Have Grass Fungus in the Spring?

-Following below are some of the common lawn and grass diseases affecting turf grasses in the Oklahoma City metro and surrounding area.
+Following below are some of the common lawn and grass fungi affecting turf grasses in the Oklahoma City metro and surrounding area.

-Although thatch is not a lawn disease, it is widespread in Oklahoma.
+Although thatch is not a grass fungus, it is widespread in Oklahoma.
 As mentioned, fertilizing alone will not repair this problem.
 A thin layer of thatch acts like mulch does in a garden.
 It is necessary to realize that a thatch more than one inch thick actually starves the grass from the water, sun, and nutrients it needs to flourish.

 Unable to reach the soil below, the roots start to tangle and are not receiving the nutrients it needs to survive.
 Accordingly, over-watering and over-fertilizing can make your lawn susceptible.
 Grass clippings too large from infrequent mowing do not decompose quickly enough and create a barrier or thatch.